JBZoo/CSV-Blueprint/README.md

       not_allow_values: [ invalid ]     # Strict set of values that are NOT allowed.

       # Any valid regex pattern.
 See https://www.php.net/manual/en/reference.pcre.pattern.syntax.php.
-      # Of course it's an ultimatum to verify any sort of string data.
+      # Of course it's a super powerful tool to verify any sort of string data.
       # Please, be careful.
 Regex is a powerful tool, but it can be very dangerous if used incorrectly.
       # Remember that if you want to solve a problem with regex, you now have two problems.
       # But have it your way, then happy debugging! https://regex101.com.